contentauth/c2pa-python-example/README.md

 # C2PA Python example

 ## Overview

 [This repository](https://github.com/contentauth/c2pa-python-example) is an example of a simple application that accepts an uploaded JPEG image file, attaches a C2PA manifest, and signs it using a certificate.
 The app uses the CAI Python library and the [Flask Python framework](https://flask.palletsprojects.com/en/3.0.x/) to implement a back-end REST endpoint; it does not have an HTML front-end, so you have to use something like `curl` to access it.

 The app uses [Amazon Key Management Service (KMS)](https://aws.amazon.com/kms/) to create and control cryptographic keys and the [AWS SDK for Python (boto3)](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kms.html) to call KMS.
+Note that this example can also run locally with [LocalStack](https://www.localstack.cloud/) used to simulate interactions with AWS.

 ### About CSRs

 In addition to being an example of using the Python library, this app shows how to generate a certificate signing request (CSR), a message sent to a certificate authority (CA) to request the signing of a public key and associated information.

 A CSR comprises a public key, as well as a common name, organization, city, state, country, and e-mail address.
 Not all of these fields are required and will vary depending with the assurance level of your certificate.

 You sign the CSR with your private key; this proves to the CA that you have control of the private key that corresponds to the public key included in the CSR.
 Once the requested information in a CSR passes a vetting process and domain control is established, the CA may sign the public key to indicate that it can be publicly trusted.

 ## Prerequisites